novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 Lee Hyun-woo arrived at the airport with Woo Sang-won, Lee Jung-woo, and some development team members.

-Kim Ah-young, who was originally scheduled to come, also arrived, and they sat together without hesitation.
+Kim Ah-young also arrived as scheduled, and they sat together without hesitation.

-Kim Ah-young had arranged the seating from the beginning.
+She had arranged the seating from the beginning.

-Even so, booking first class was not an option.
+Even so, booking first class for all of them was impossible.

 They downgraded to business class, seating her and Lee Hyun-woo's entourage nearby, but they kept feeling conscious of the surrounding stares.